Front Page Hits?

 But why would I do that?
 Why don't I put my unique visitor counter up there, or at least count the hits on every page, instead of bizarrely just counting one page?

-Well, the main reason is consistency.
-When I first got a hit counter, I found a free one at Sparklit and stuck it up there.
-But that was before the time I started including the menu and such on every page of the site, and somehow I hadn't really thought to put the counter on every page - I just placed it on the one page that seemed most logical to count on, which was the front page.
-When I did start to include the menu and everything on every page, I thought it was a bit odd to take a counter that had only been counting pageviews on one page and suddenly start making it count pageviews on all the pages.
-It would suddenly make all the hit celebrations happen with much shorter in between, etc. I therefore decided to stick with having the counter only on the front page.
+Well, the main reason is history.
+When I first got a hit counter, it was before the time I started including the menu and such on every page of the site, and it just didn't occur to me to manually put the hit counter script on every page - I just placed it on the one page that seemed most logical to count on, which was the front page.
+When I did start to include the menu and everything on every page, I thought it was a bit odd to take a counter that had only been counting pageviews on one page and suddenly start making it count pageviews on all the pages, so I specially decided to keep it only on the front page.